choonkending/useful-javascript-patterns/design-patterns/decorator.md

 query: (request: GraphQLRequest) => Promise<GraphQLResult>
 ```

-For those familiar with o[bject-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming), you would know that an _**interface**_ is a collection of abstract methods.
+For those familiar with [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming), you would know that an _**interface**_ is a collection of abstract methods.
 If something conforms or implements the interface, you would know you can access the methods provided in the interface.

-So, without looking at the Apollo's implementation, I can reasonably expect that _somewhere_ something is doing this:
+So, without looking at the Apollo's implementation, I can reasonably expect that somewhere out in the wild someone will do something along the lines of:

 ```js
 instanceOfNetworkInterface